This is the fun part of my job.

 That’s why it’s so much fun to watch what’s happening with this month’s $3 book sale.

-You can choose from among 40 books available for $3 each.
-But if you’re at all like me, that many choices can be overwhelming.
+You can choose from among more than 60 books available for $3 each.
+But if you’re anything like me, that many choices can be overwhelming.

 3 Most Popular ISI Books

 So where do you start?
-One way is to embrace the wisdom of crowds: it turns out the three most popular titles are acclaimed books that offer crucial insights about the way the world works.
+One way is to embrace the wisdom of crowds: it turns out the 3 most popular titles are acclaimed books that help us understand our past, present, and future.
 They are:

 So there you have it: 3 great books, only $3 each.
-I encourage you to browse the complete list of 40 titles, which includes other favorites like Papal Economics and the always popular Student Guides to the Major Disciplines.
+I encourage you to browse the complete list of 60+ titles, which includes other favorites like Conservative Heroes, Rodney Stark’s The Triumph of Faith, and the always popular Student Guides to the Major Disciplines.
 You’re bound to find good options for yourself or friends and family.

 But a reminder: this $3 sale lasts only until July 31.
 Stock up now.